Dave Grohl: 1994–1996

-During the initial sessions for Foo Fighters' second album, tension emerged between Grohl and drummer William Goldsmith.
-According to Goldsmith, "Dave had me do 96 takes of one song, and I had to do thirteen hours' worth of takes on another one ...
-It just seemed that everything I did wasn't good enough for him, or anyone else".
+During the initial sessions for Foo Fighters' second album, tension emerged between Grohl and drummer Goldsmith.
+Goldsmith said, "Dave had me do 96 takes of one song, and I had to do 13 hours' worth of takes on another one...It just seemed that everything I did wasn't good enough for him, or anyone else".
 Goldsmith also believed that Capitol and producer Gil Norton wanted Grohl to drum on the album.
 With the album seemingly complete, Grohl headed home to Virginia with a copy of the rough mixes and found himself unhappy with the results.
-He wrote and recorded a few new songs, "Walking After You" and the hit single “Everlong”, alone at a studio in Washington, D.C.
+He wrote and recorded a few new songs, "Walking After You" and the hit single "Everlong", alone at a studio in Washington, D.C.
 Inspired by the session, Grohl opted to move the band, without Goldsmith's knowledge, to Los Angeles to re-record most of the album with Grohl on drums.
-After the sessions were complete, Goldsmith announced his departure from the band.
-Grohl later expressed regret, and said that "there were a lot of reasons it didn't work out, but there was also a part of me that was like, you know, I don't know if I'm finished playing the drums yet".
+After the sessions were complete, Goldsmith announced his departure from the band, and was replaced by Former Alanis Morissette drummer Taylor Hawkins.
+Grohl later expressed regret, and said, "There were a lot of reasons it didn't work out, but there was also a part of me that was like, you know, I don't know if I'm finished playing the drums yet".

-The second Foo Fighters album, The Colour and the Shape, was released in May 1997 and cemented Foo Fighters as a staple of rock radio.
-It produced several hit singles, including "Everlong", "My Hero", and "Monkey Wrench".
-Prior to the album's release, former Alanis Morissette drummer Taylor Hawkins joined on drums.
-The following September, Smear left the band, citing a need to settle down following a lifetime of touring.
+The album was released in May 1997 as The Colour and the Shape.
+It produced several singles, including "Everlong", "My Hero", and "Monkey Wrench", and cemented Foo Fighters as a staple of rock radio.

+The following September, Smear left the band, citing a need to settle down after a lifetime of touring.
 Smear was replaced by Grohl's former Scream bandmate Franz Stahl.
-Stahl was fired prior to recording of Foo Fighters' third album and was replaced by touring guitarist Chris Shiflett, who later became a full-fledged member during the recording of One by One.
+Stahl departed before the band recorded its third album and was replaced by touring guitarist Chris Shiflett, who later became a full-fledged member during the recording of One by One.